smolegz/tp/docs/DeveloperGuide.md

        to the `model#setDuplicatePerson`, where `UniquePersonsList` is updated with the duplicated person.

 ### Design consideration:
-`SolidStrategy` interface was implemented for sorting functionality to adhere to SOLID principles, particularly the Single Responsibility Principle and Interface Segregation Principle.
+`SolidStrategy` interface was implemented to adhere to SOLID principles, particularly the Single Responsibility Principle and Interface Segregation Principle.
 * Single Responsibility Principle
     * The class maintains single responsibility by defining methods for duplicating person strategies without burdening implementations with unrelated methods